takeshimg92/PPTInPython/README.md

 # PPT in Python
-Minimal example on using Python to edit PPT files
+Minimal example on using Python to edit PPT files.
+The Jupyter notebook can be run to transform the template file into a new report, located in the `Outputs` folder.